Thumb arthritis is more than just an occasional twinge; it's a condition that can impact…

 By Dr. Brooke Meinema, DPT, FAFS

 While there may be many things beyond your control when it comes to having a prostatectomy, focusing on the things you can control can be helpful.
-Most men undergoing surgery to remove the prostate have been informed they may have reduced urinary control, which can result in leaking.
+Most men undergoing surgery to remove the prostate due to prostate cancer have been informed they may have reduced urinary control, which can result in leaking.
 There are multiple factors in charge of bladder control, some of those factors being pelvic floor strength and muscle function as well as pressure management and breathing coordination.
 Working on these factors both before and after prostatectomy can help reduce issues with incontinence following the procedure.

 What are pelvic floor exercises: